railsware/mailtrap-ruby/README.md

   ],
   reply_to: { email: 'support@example.com', name: 'Mailtrap Reply-To' },
   subject: 'You are awesome!',
-  text: "Congrats for sending test email with Mailtrap!"
+  text: 'Congrats for sending test email with Mailtrap!'
 )

 # Create client and send